navidshad/navidshad/README.md

 - 💬 Ping me about `Vuejs`, `Flutter`, `Angular`, `Nodejs`, `Express`
 - 📫 How to reach me: navidshad72@gmail.com
 - ⚡  Pronouns: Bomfunk
-- 😄 Fun fact: Each time I spend 2 hours for selecting a movie except watching one :D
+- 😄 Fun fact: Each time I want to watch a movie I spend 2 hours for selecting one except watching :D